daniel-ziorli/daniel-ziorli.github.io/tdlab.md

 ## Introduction
 ---
 <img src="https://sdtimes.com/wp-content/uploads/2017/10/IMG_1463.png"/>
 Over the course of the fall I worked with the wonderful people at TD Lab as a solutions developer.
 TD is a major bank across canada and the USA.
-I worked at TD Labs which is a part of TD inovations and research sector primmarliy to come up with financial solutions to student problems by students.
+I worked at TD Labs which is a part of TD innovations and research sector primarily to come up with financial solutions to student problems by students.

 ## Goals
 ---